 Covington’s dedication to the business of sports runs broad and deep.
-For over 50 years, we have represented major sports organizations, among them Major League Baseball, Major League Soccer, NASCAR, the NBA, the NFL, the NHL, the UFC, the USGA, the USOC, the USTA, and the BIG EAST Conference.
+For over 50 years, we have represented major sports organizations, among them Major League Baseball, Major League Soccer, NASCAR, the NBA, the NFL, the NHL, the UFC, the USGA, the USOC, the USTA, and the American Athletic Conference (the former BIG EAST Conference).
 We have also represented numerous individual teams and their owners, as well as prospective owners looking to enter the industry through team acquisitions.
 Sports industry participants regularly seek our advice for complex, industry-shaping legal questions covering such diverse matters as antitrust counseling, collective bargaining, copyright enforcement, financings, governance, litigation, media rights development, mergers and acquisitions, regulatory affairs, sponsorships, and state, federal, and international tax.

 Covington represents a vast range of sports clients, including: